 Improving Gut Health

 Excess in sugars, processed foods, antibiotics, and medications can destroy the good bacteria that keep our gut healthy.
 Overall, our well-being is highly contingent on the health of our gut.
-The building or maintaining a healthy gut can mean:
+Building or maintaining a healthy gut can mean:

 - Hydrate: Drinking roughly half your weight in pounds, in fluid ounces each day.